 The path meanders through the magical mountain cloud forest.
 Small streams gush between moss-covered trees.
 Again and again, we catch a glimpse of the cloud-covered peaks.

 The last stretch to the pass is tough.
 Stone steps of varying heights lead steeply up.
 The air is getting thinner.
 Try to catch your breath during breaks.
-You will reach the highest point of the Inka Trail after four hours.
+You will reach the highest point of the Inca Trail after four hours.
 Warmiwanusqa at 4,215 meters.

 It's cold on the high pass.
 A sharp wind whistles around your ears. you will barely see a few meters through the low-hanging clouds.
 So you will quickly descend to the Pacaymayu campsite